 We also have to diversify our tourism product.

 Industry members in the fishing sector have long complained of overly complicated, expensive permitting systems that leave them at a disadvantage compared to neighbouring countries.
 What action would you take to address this?

 We have already done something, which is passing the Food Security and Sustainability Act.
 And the licensing regime is more streamlined.
 We want to better utilise technology so that persons can get their licences much more quickly.

 The National Health Insurance system is not financially self-supporting.
 What would you do to fix it?

-As many candidates have already noted, the territory has been through a lot in recent years.
-Briefly, what do you believe makes your party the best to help move the territory forward?
+As many other candidates have already noted, the territory has been through a lot in recent years.
+Briefly, what do you believe makes your party the best to lead the VI forward?